- About Rock Island

 - The City’s Parks and Recreation Department does many things to promote being green.
 The lights in the parks have been upgraded to low mercury fixtures.
 The golf courses now use organic fertilizers, have newly installed asphalt grinding cart paths to reduce erosion, and follow the guidelines set by the Audubon Club.
 The department composts and mulches leaves on-site and also recycles residents’ Christmas trees.

 - The Sylvan Slough Natural Area is a demonstration project for Retain the Rain, and many of the industrial buildings on-site were recycled to create the park.
 The Recycled Float Race, an event held on the Fourth of July, encourages citizens to create race floats made out of recyclable materials around Lake Potter.
 The new Schwiebert Riverfront Park recycled the majority of the Armory after it was demolished on-site.

 - Within City Facilities, employees participate in a recycling program and departments are reducing paper by using electronic files.
 In addition, employee education includes turning off lights and computers to conserve energy.

 - The City Manager has set a goal to reduce fuel consumption in City vehicles by 10%, and employees are working hard to meet that goal.
-In addition, the City fleet uses biodiesel fuel (weather permitting).
-The City purchased 24 hybrid vehicles in an effort to reduce gas consumption.

 - On the City streets, a micro-surfacing program is in place, which increases the life of the street and reduces the energy needed to replace streets.
 Also, milling material for street projects is recycled.
 An anti-ice material is used to reduce salt and use of vehicles.